Rock is a great master of life.

-Located on the third-largest island in Philippines, the area around the wrecks has rock formation which is an excellent site for snorkelling, diving and other underwater activities.
-Dive sites around Coron include multiple different reef dive sites and ‘Günter´s Cave’, also known as Cathedral Cave because during a certain time of the day, the sun throws a beam of light through a hole in the cave ceiling, illuminating the inside.
+Located on the third-largest island in the Philippines, the area around the wrecks has rock formation which is an excellent site for snorkeling, diving, and other underwater activities.
+Dive sites around Coron include multiple different reef dive sites and ‘Günter´s Cave’, also known as Cathedral Cave because, during a certain time of the day, the sun throws a beam of light through a hole in the cave ceiling, illuminating the inside.

 13. Yana Rocks, India